Vinz2008/C./README.md

 - [x] Move functions from headers to cpp files to lower compile times
 - [ ] Work on imports of template structs (for now in single file project you could include them)
 - [ ] Add macro functions
+- [ ] Make if, for and while return values like in rust

 ## Benchmarks compared to other languages